 Anatomy is a huge subject and requires a blend of scientific information and artistic practicality.
 For example, you need an engineering-like understanding of how the skeletal joints work to construct your figures.
 But if you don't know how to draw well enough to get a good gesture, no technical understanding of the joints is going to save you from awkward-looking movement.

 Yet when everything is in balance, anatomy is magic, and it enables you to create a human figure in any pose you want without reference.
 I’ll do my best to get you started in this workshop, with an introduction to the skeleton and muscle physiology as well as a few specific hints and tips on depicting the torso muscles.
-For more information, see our post on how to draw muscles.
+For more information, see our posts on how to draw muscles, and how to draw an arm.

 01. Study the skeleton